Mexico: Climate

+Climate change in Mexico is causing widespread impacts including rising temperatures, altered precipitation patterns, intensified hurricanes, and sea-level rise in coastal regions.
+These changes pose threats to water resources and agriculture (particularly for rural and smallholder farmers), and affect crops including maize and coffee, contributing to economic insecurity.
+Climate change is impacting Mexicans' health, exacerbating human migration, and increasing extinction risk for Mexico's biodiversity, as protected areas are expected to face warming temperatures and decreased precipitation.

 Biodiversity

 Mexico ranks fourth in the world in biodiversity and is one of the 17 megadiverse countries.
-With over 200,000 different species, Mexico is home of 10–12% of the world's biodiversity.
-Mexico ranks first in biodiversity in reptiles with 707 known species, second in mammals with 438 species, fourth in amphibians with 290 species, and fourth in flora, with 26,000 different species.
+With over 200,000 species, Mexico is home of 10–12% of the world's biodiversity.
+Mexico ranks first in biodiversity in reptiles with 707 known species, second in mammals with 438 species, fourth in amphibians with 290 species, and fourth in flora, with 26,000 species.
 Mexico is also considered the second country in the world in ecosystems and fourth in overall species.
 About 2,500 species are protected by Mexican legislation.